-Scoville Unit is a band comprised of guitarist/singer Gandhar Savur, Drew Isleib on bass and vocals, Kevin Shelbourne on lead guitar, and Rob Hunsicker on drums.
-The band has quietly amassed a catalogue of distinctive songs over its long on-and-off existence.
+Scoville Unit is a 4 piece indie pop band, with members in NY, NJ and Philly.
+The band has quietly amassed an impressive catalogue of distinctive songs over its long on-and-off existence.

-Ping ponging between the punk and hardcore bands of his youth, and a healthy obsession with the Beatles, Savur's songwriting continued after the demise of El Secondhand.
-Enlisting the assistance of longtime music collaborators Drew Isleib and Tony Senes, the threesome recorded debut LP Everybody Knows under fortuitous circumstances.
-Intending to meet up for a weekend to demo a few of these new songs at Senes' basement studio Honeytone in New Haven CT, a severe blizzard trapped the group of musicians in the studio for a week, and they exited with the basis of a full album recorded on 1/4 inch analog tape.
+The band started many moons ago under fortuitous circumstances, when Savur sought out the assistance of longtime music collaborators Isleib and Tony Senes.
+Intending to meet up for a weekend to demo a few of Savur's song sketches at Senes' basement studio in New Haven CT, a severe blizzard trapped the group of musicians in the studio for over a week, and they exited with the basis of a full album recorded on 1/4 inch analog tape.
 What resulted was Everybody Knows, heralded as a lo-fi masterpiece first by the band's peers, and then also gaining high praise from the press and college radio community (hitting #1 at many college stations throughout the country).
-A significant pivot from his punk rock roots, the album showcases Savur's classic pop songwriting at times reminiscent of Elvis Costello, Buddy Holly and The Beach Boys, an ode to all things classic pop.
+A significant pivot from his punk rock roots, the album showcases Savur's classic pop songwriting heavily influenced by Elvis Costello, Buddy Holly and The Beach Boys, an ode to all things classic pop.
 Said Ira Robbins of Trouser Press, “homey, sweet, understated, brief and cheerful Everybody Knows carries the torch of late '70s twee romantic-boy power pop into the After Green Day era.”
 With a finished album in their hands, the newly born band set out to make its mark.

 After supporting the album with multiple tours of the US and an impactful tour of the U.K, where they quickly gained a reputation as an exciting and unpredictable live act, the trio quickly began work on recording a follow up album.
-Closed Universe displayed a bigger and more dynamic side of the band, with a delivery colored by classic songwriters like the Cars, the Pixies, and The Smithereens.
-Savur's songwriting, and the production of the tracks that comprised the album, had expanded significantly; the lo-fi twee infused pop that Scoville Unit had become known for had given way to big guitars and elements of prog and classic rock.
+Closed Universe displayed a bigger and more dynamic side of the band, with a delivery colored by rock-meets-pop bands like the Cars and the Pixies.
+Savur's songwriting, and the production of the tracks that comprised the album, had expanded significantly; the lo-fi twee infused pop that Scoville Unit had become known for with their debut album had given way to big guitars and elements of prog and classic rock.

 Years later, Before It Began was released; the LP is a collection of songs which were actually written and recorded in 2002, prior to the release of the debut Scoville Unit record and before the actual formation of the band.
-Largely a collaboration between Savur and Drew Isleib, ex- El Secondhand bandmate turned recording engineer Brian Buccellato (who previously played with Savur and Shelbourne in the noise punk band El Secondhand), and Savur's then-girlfriend (now wife) Maria Lourido, Before It Began showcases a more intimate side to Savur's songwriting, undoubtedly influenced by the guitar rock that he devoured as a teen.
-Due to a flood in Chumbuckets (Buccellato’s basement studio) which halted production, the nearly completed album was never finished.
+Largely a collaboration between Savur and Drew Isleib, recording engineer Brian Buccellato (who previously played with Savur and Shelbourne in the noise punk band El Secondhand), and Savur's then-girlfriend (now wife) Maria Lourido, Before It Began showcases a more intimate side to Savur's songwriting.
+Due to a flood in Buccellato’s basement studio which halted production, the nearly completed album was never finished.
 Buried in the archives, the unmixed tracks were unearthed, finalized and mixed 15 years after the original sessions had taken place.
 The album was subsequently released by Ernest Jenning Record Co. to memorialize another collection of Savur's songs representing an important chapter (or epilogue) of the Scoville Unit story.
 While stylistically different from the two previous albums, the songs display Savur’s characteristic songwriting.